smol-ai/logger/README.md

 Use your IDE as Logging UI - a fast, simple, extensible, zero dependency Node.js logging tool.

-- In App Development: a fast logging tool that **uses the filesystem as Log UI**
+- In App Development: a fast logging tool that **uses the filesystem as Log UI**.
-- In Prompt Engineering: wrap and transform async calls to OpenAI etc to cleanly **capture Prompt vs Response**
+- In Prompt Engineering: wrap and transform async calls to OpenAI etc to cleanly **capture Prompt vs Response**.
+  - CLI to export logs to `.tsv` for spreadsheet import. **Spreadsheets are all you need** for prompt engineering!
 - In Production: easily extended to send logs to a log store [like Logflare](https://github.com/smol-ai/logger#extend-to-remote-storage)

 <img height="400" alt="image" src="https://github.com/smol-ai/logger/assets/6764957/a862f61d-9459-42d2-bab7-572231c5c8e8">